Steps to recreate your existing site from another platform on Squarespace by starting a trial, importing content, and moving a domain.

 When to cancel your old site

-Every Squarespace site begins with a 14-day free trial.
-Trials include full access to Squarespace features and are a great way to decide if our platform meets your needs.
+- Start a trial - Every Squarespace site begins with a 14-day free trial, no credit card required.
+Trials include access to nearly all Squarespace features and are a great way to find out if our platform meets your needs.

-Step 4 - Import old content
+Step 2 - Import content

 Use our import tools